defano/wyldcard/README.md

 Use the SheepShaver emulator to run Macintosh System Software on newer Macs and PCs.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

-#### I'm an attorney and looking for new work.
+#### I'm an attorney and I'm looking for new work.

-This project represents a homework assignment gone awry and is in no way associated with Apple's long-obsolete, HyperCard application program.
-HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).
+This project represents a homework assignment gone awry and is in no way associated with Apple's long-obsolete HyperCard application program.
+HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of FileMaker, Inc., Apple, Inc. and/or their rightful owner(s).

 # The HyperTalk Language